Welcome to the Graduate Outcomes Glossary.

 Partial response: A survey response which does not have all the questions specified as requiring a valid response completed.

-Provider portal: The provider portal sits within the survey platform, to enable each provider to feed intelligence to the contractor.
+Provider portal: The provider portal has been created in-house by HESA to enable each provider to feed intelligence to us.
+The HESA Identity System (IDS) enables users to access the portal.
+Users are assigned IDS roles and each role has different access rights within the portal.
 The provider can also personalise aspects of their Graduate Outcomes survey using this portal.
+View the provider portal user guide.

 Provider questions: Paid-for questions which providers ask the contractor to include in the survey and which align with the provider terms and conditions.
 These questions appear in a separate section of the survey and cannot be included within the core or opt-in question sections.

-Survey platform: The online platform which houses the graduate portal and the provider portal.
+Survey platform: The online platform which houses the online survey provided by Confirmit.

 Survey year: The twelve month period running from 1 December to 30 November.
 There are four contact periods per survey year.